DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Methods

 \subsection{Coarse-to-Fine Trajectory selection}

-\modelName proposes a coarse-to-fine trajectory selection paradigm comprising coarse filtering and fine-grained scoring, improving model capability on distinguishing hard negative trajectories, as shown in Fig~\ref{fig:arch}.
-In the coarse filtering stage, the model selects a series of trajectory candidates based on the predicted scores, similar to classic selection-based approaches.
+\modelName proposes a coarse-to-fine trajectory selection paradigm comprising coarse filtering and fine-grained scoring, improving model capability in distinguishing hard negative trajectories.
+As shown in Fig~\ref{fig:arch}, in the coarse filtering stage, the model selects several trajectory candidates based on predicted scores, similar to classic selection-based approaches.
 The fine-grained scoring stage then produces more accurate scores for the filtered trajectories.

 \paragraph{Coarse filtering} The coarse filtering stage scores all trajectories in the vocabulary and filters a smaller set of candidates for the next stage.
 Here we apply the same strategy as the previous selection-based method~\cite{li2024hydra}.
-Each trajectory is encoded into a vector by a lightweight MLP encoder, and then the trajectory feature cross-attends with the input image feature to extract the planning-related information.
-To measure the quality of each trajectory in a specific scenario, several prediction heads are applied on the refined trajectory feature to regress the $l_2$ distance to the ground-truth human trajectory and the rule-based metric scores:
+The trajectory feature cross-attends with the image feature to extract planning-related information, then several prediction heads are applied on the refined trajectory feature to regress the normalized $l_2$ distance to the ground-truth human trajectory and the rule-based metric scores: